Make The Most of fishing with Your kids

 - Take the time to teach them to fish.
 While you are fishing with your kids, are you going to teach them to fish?
 Do they have a rod and reel?
 Tackle box?
 Tackle gear?
 How are you going to teach them to fish?
 I have purchased multiple cheap rods and reels for my kids to allow them to practice casting.
 As a result, they can cast as many times as they want, and even break a rod and reel and I won’t get upset.
 Also, while they do this, I have time to set up my poles.

 - Plan ahead.
 Firstly, you should know where you are going and how it will influence the child before you get there.
 Think about the time of day you will be fishing – will you need a jacket or sunscreen and hats?
 Or both?
 And think about the target fish species – will the spot you choose be productive for a new fishing buddy?
 Will there be bathrooms or facilities?
 Are there any emergency services nearby?
 And should you be carrying anything specific in your first aid kit, in case of an emergency?

 - Take a minute.
 Why do you want to take a child fishing?
 You probably want to share your experiences with him or her.
 You may see this as a way to get away from the daily routine and bond with your child.
 This can be a great way to get your child outside, away from electronics and video games, dirty, and in the best way allow them to be a kid.
 And like most of us, we probably were taught to fish by our family members and in our own way, want to pass on to them what was passed on to us.
 Lastly remember, this is about your child and not about your own fishing experience.
 Be about them, don’t push it, don’t get frustrated, and enjoy every moment with your little one.

-And not every fishing trip will turn out as you planned or hoped.
+And going into it knowing that not every fishing trip will turn out as you planned or hoped.